catalinred/catalinred.github.com/_posts/2015-01-6-colored-unicode-chars-windows8-firefox.markdown

 ## The fix

-You need to properly specify `Segoe UI Symbol` font as a fallback for your unicode glyphs.
+You need to properly specify `Segoe UI Symbol` font as a fallback for your Unicode glyphs.
 This way you'll replace the user agent's default `Segoe UI Emoji` that does not allow any color alteration for its glyphs.

 In most cases, something like the following will be just enough: